 When to Reach Out to a Heating Professional

 Furnaces and heating systems can be complex systems that involve gas, flames and electronics.
 As a result, it can be dangerous to interfere with them if you don’t have the proper knowledge and training.
 Keeping most parts clean is something you can do yourself, and some parts can be easily replaced on your own.
 But for anything more involved, we recommend calling in a professional.
 Enercare technicians are all fully licensed and can handle any repair or maintenance task your furnace needs.
-And with a Heating Protection Plan with Maintenance, you get a comprehensive 22-point furnace inspection every year, along with servicing and repairs1.
+And with a Furnace Protection Plan with Maintenance, you get a comprehensive 22-point furnace inspection every year, along with servicing and repairs1.